AMM & DEX Venues

 hl:ETH - The TWAP chart shows Uniswap price history with a gold dashed line at the HL mid

-- The fee-tier table shows the real-time DEX/CeFi spread in basis points
+- The fee tier table shows the live DEX/CeFi spread in basis points

-A normal spread for WETH/USDC vs. HL ETH is 0–20 bp.
-Sustained divergence above 30 bp is uncommon and may indicate a funding-driven basis or a structural dislocation.
+A normal spread for WETH/USDC vs HL ETH is 0–20 bps.
+Sustained divergence above 30 bps may indicate funding-driven basis or structural dislocation.

 Frequently Asked Questions